Informal learning encourages learning in the flow of work – here are 5 ways to help you make it happen.

 2. It gives learners the freedom to create valuable learning content

-One of Docebo’s customers, Switzerland-based telecommunications company Swisscom, completely transformed its learning strategy by switching from a top-down, formal learning approach to an informal and social learning strategy that encouraged employees to create their own learning content.
-Swisscom found that the content produced was more relevant, authentic and applicable employees’ jobs.
+One of Docebo’s customers, a telecommunications company, completely transformed its learning strategy by switching from a top-down, formal learning approach to an informal and social learning strategy that encouraged employees to create their own learning content.
+The company found that the content produced was more relevant, authentic and applicable employees’ jobs.
 Over 200 courses or learning resources were created within 12 months and, in that time, employee satisfaction with their L&D activities increased 10%, while the number of active users on the company’s Docebo learning platform also increased.

 3. It’s the best way to connect with Gen Z learners